 2. Contact.
 Let us know your project is coming.
-The best way to contact the EM Center is by email: email@example.com will reach both director Scott Payne and lab manager Jayma Moore.
+The best way to contact the EM Core is by email: firstname.lastname@example.org will reach both director Scott Payne and lab manager Jayma Moore.
 Provide as much information as possible about your project:

 a.
 How many samples will you have?